 The axis deer, or chital, is native to the Indian subcontinent.
-In today’s hunting realm, this deer is considered the most beautiful of the deer species.
-Its reddish coat dotted with rows of white spots and a black strip running down the length of the back of mature males makes for a stunning sight.
-The racks of male axis are relatively simple, almost elk-like, but rarely have more than three points on each side.
+It’s considered by many to be the most beautiful of the deer species.
+Its reddish coat, dotted with rows of white spots and a black strip down the length of the back of mature males, makes for a stunning sight.
+The racks of male axis are relatively simple, almost elk-like, and rarely have more than three points on each side.

-Axis were first introduced into the Lone Star State in the 1930s, and now, according to Texas Parks & Wildlife officials, can be found in at least 45 counties.
+Axis were first introduced into Texas in the 1930s and now, according to Texas Parks & Wildlife officials, can be found in at least 45 counties.
 The largest number of these grazers can be found in the famed Texas Hill Country, specifically in the southernmost unit of the Great Plains, the Edwards Plateau.
-Open spaces in this area combined with dry scrub forest vegetation and lack of deep soil make the area much more suitable for grazing then for farming.
+Open spaces in this area combined with dry scrub forest vegetation and lack of deep soil make the area more suitable for grazing than for farming.

-Males grow and cast antlers throughout the year, but most seem to be hard-horned during their primary rut, which runs from mid-May through August.
-From the research I did, which was substantial, most biologists place the peak of the axis rut during the month of June.
+Males grow and cast antlers throughout the year.
+Most seem to be hard-horned during their primary rut of mid-May through August.
+Most biologists place the peak of the axis rut in June.

 OK, enough on the history lesson.
-Here’s five reasons why the axis deer is a must-bowhunt species.
+Here are five reasons why the axis deer is a must-bowhunt species.

-- First and foremost, the Texas Parks & Wildlife Department (www.tpwd.texas.gov) labels these deer as “exotics,” meaning they can be hunted legally year-round.
+- The Texas Parks & Wildlife Department (www.tpwd.texas.gov) labels these deer as exotics, meaning they can be hunted legally year-round.
 Talk about a way to extend your season.
-And, perhaps best of all, all you need to chase these animals legally if you’re a non-resident is a 5-Day ($48) Special Hunting (Type 157) license.
+Perhaps best of all, if you’re a non-resident all you need to chase these animals legally is a Special Hunting (Type 157) license.
 How can you beat that price?
-And, yes, you can find plenty of ranches that offer free-ranging hunt options.
+Yes, you can find plenty of ranches that offer free-range hunt options.

-- Unlike whitetails and even elk, axis deer are more active during the daytime than the nighttime, with peak movement occurring during the first few hours of the morning and the last few hours of the evening.
+- Unlike whitetails and elk, axis deer are more active in daytime, with peak movement occurring during the first few hours of the morning and the last few hours of the evening.
 Told you these things were tailor-made for bowhunting!

 - Lastly, axis is what beef should taste like.
-My wife and I specifically went on this hunt so we could bring home plenty of tasty meat, and most free-ranging hunt operations in Texas allow bowhunters to take a buck and a doe.
+My wife and I specifically went on this hunt to bring home plenty of tasty meat.
+Most free-ranging hunt operations in Texas allow bowhunters to take a buck and a doe.